SeriouslyInc/tylertate/works/_posts/2011-01-01-nutshell-designing-saas-crm-from-scratch.markdown

 	<figcaption>The bi-product of brainstorming in front of a whiteboard.</figcaption>
 </figure>

-After that initial brainstroming session I'd go away and produce dozens of sketches exploring different directions, then bring those ideas back to discuss with Guy and Andy.
+After that initial brainstorming session I'd go away and produce dozens of sketches exploring different directions, then bring those ideas back to discuss with Guy and Andy.

 <figure class="large">
 	<img src="/resources/images/work/nutshell/1-lead-sketches.jpg" alt="Sketches" />